abbeyperini/100-days-of-code/log.md

 **Today's Progress**: Made changes to get a 100 from Lighthouse on desktop accessibility.
 Finished some forgotten CSS and made error messages for login/register.
 Finished up some views, and made sure to include an option to create an item wherever the empty state gave a "create item!" message.

 **Link(s) to work** https://github.com/brodri4/Gachasphere-client

+## Day 86: January 1, Friday

+**Today's Progress**: Made sure the app is mobile/tablet responsive.
+Now have 100 Lighthouse score on SEO, Best Practices, and Accessibilty for desktop and mobile.

+**Link(s) to work** https://github.com/brodri4/Gachasphere-client